-The chart below shows the structure of the LTE qualification and the duration of each associated exam.
-All exams assess Listening and Reading (including Language Use).
+The chart below shows the structure and the duration of the LTE Listening & Reading test variants.

-Tests The LTE paper-based tests
+The LTE L The LTE Listening & Reading paper-based tests

-rests Components Duration Structure
+Tests Components Duration Structure

 Listening approx. 30 mins 4 parts / 32 items

 The LTE A1-B1 paper-based test Reading 40 mins 4 parts / 40 items

-Total approx. 70 mins 8 parts / 72 items
+Total 70 mins 8 parts / 72 items

 Listening approx. 50 mins 4 parts / 50 items

 The LTE A1-C2 paper-based test Reading 70 mins 4 parts / 60 items

-Total approx. 120 mins 8 parts / 110 items
+Total 120 mins 8 parts / 110 items

-The LTE A1-C2 computer-adaptive test

-Components Duration Total number of items

-Listening арргох.
-60 mins 26

-Reading арргол. оо шиз 30
+The LTE A1-C2 Listening & Reading computer-adaptive test Components Duration No. of items Total No. of items Listening approx. 60 mins 28 58 Reading арргох. оо пшіз 30 .
+36

-^{}Note that adaptive tests will have different timings as the tests are individualised.
+^{} All LTE test variants (paper-based, computer-adaptive) do not have set durations for the completion of either the Listening or the Reading component.
+The discrete durations provided above are for indication only.
+Candidates may use their discretion in allocating time to complete the different parts.
+Also note that adaptive tests will have different timings as the tests are individualised.
 The maximum duration of the test is 90 minutes, but the test ordinarily takes approximately 60 minutes.
-For lower level students, the test may take slightly less time.
+For lower-level students, the test may take slightly less time.